Mount Baldy, California: Buildings

 Mt Baldy has a post office with ZIP code 91759.
 The community was established as Camp Baynham in 1906; it changed its name to Camp Baldy in 1910 and became Mt Baldy in 1951.
 Its post office was established in 1913.

 The Mt Baldy School District operates the Mt Baldy School in town.
 The Mt Baldy Zen Center is located in the area.

-The Mt Baldy Ski Lifts are above the town on the slopes of Mt Baldy.
+The Mt Baldy Ski Lifts are located north of the town, on the slopes of Mt Baldy.
+The lifts are operated by the Mt Baldy Ski Resort, which has restaurants and lodging within the town.
+Mt.
+Baldy Road is the only road to reach the ski resort and other popular sites; as a result, the town is a highly visited area as tourists who plan on cycling or hiking within the valley, reaching the summit of Mt Baldy, or skiing, pass the town.

 Utilities and services

-The town of Mount Baldy is served by privately-owned utilities.
+The town of Mount Baldy is served by privately owned utilities.
 Public services are by county and state governments.

 Mt.
 Baldy is located in California's 8th congressional district, represented by Republican Jay Obernolte.